HarryStevens/swiftmap/README.md

 # swiftmap
-A super simple API for making super simple maps.
+A simple API for making awesome maps.
 [See it in action](https://bl.ocks.org/harrystevens/5b705c13618e20706675135fd412b6d1).

 ## <a name="features" href="#features">Features</a>

-Provides an insanely simple API for initializing and drawing maps.
+Provides a simple API for making maps.

 ```js
 var map = swiftmap.init().geometry(TopoJSONObject).draw();